lsst-dm/dm_dev_guide/stack/conda.rst

 * Minor: increment when adding a new dependency.
 * Major: increment when removing a dependency, or when removing a pin, or when changing a dependency major version

+Because of the way that conda-forge works, adding a build or patch or minor version increment to a *past* rubin-env release requires creating a new branch in the `rubinenv-feedstock <https://github.com/conda-forge/rubinenv-feedstock/>`__ repository.
+For current releases, the ``main`` branch is used, of course.
+The tip of each branch is built and published by the conda-forge automation (and of course older versions on each branch were published when they were the tip).

 When updating rubin-env, the following procedure should be followed:

 #.
 Update the dev branch in rubinenv-feedstock and ensure that it solves and builds.